A Persuasive Speech

 “It’s My Body”

 I’m also uneasy with the argument that “It’s a woman’s body” and therefore her choice.
 From the moment of conception the embryo is within the woman’s body, but is genetically distinct.
 Something that was an extension of a woman’s body, like an arm, or an organ, or a bit of extra tissue, would have the woman’s DNA.
-I have been pregnant three times.
+I have three children and am currently pregnant for the 4th time.
 Each time, I have been painfully (and nauseatingly) aware that something (someone) was inside my body… but I have also been aware that this is something other than “me” entirely.
 If we are looking at pure genetics- it’s not part of the woman’s body.
 It’s something else.
 And the DNA of that something else is human.

 Surviving On Its Own